 Peer reviewed journals:

-* Review of Rüsenberg (2016) Liebe und Leid, Kampf und Grimm: Gefühlswelten in der deutschen Literatur des Mittelalters (Modern Language Review, forthcoming 2018)
+* Review of Rüsenberg (2016) Liebe und Leid, Kampf und Grimm: Gefühlswelten in der deutschen Literatur des Mittelalters (Modern Language Review, 2018)

 * ‘Merton College, MS. 315: An Introduction’ (Oxford German Studies, June 2017) [Limited free views available here]